phoenix-rtos/phoenix-rtos-doc/kernel/hal/armv7m.md

     .word _end + 1024 + 256
     .word _start

-First two words on memory address 0x00000000 define initial stack and code entrypoint.
+First two words on memory address 0x00000000 define initial stack and code entry point.
 Stack is set at the end of BSS + size of the stack.

 >
     .word _exceptions_dispatch /* NMI */